Automated lead scoring for SMEs without a CRM team

 What signals automated lead scoring tracks

-Explicit signals are information the lead provided directly: budget range, timeline, specific needs, decision authority.
-These carry the highest weight because they reflect what the lead actually said.
-Implicit signals are behavioural: email open rates, reply speed, page visits, proposal view time, days since last interaction.
+Explicit signals are information the lead provided directly: budget range, timeline, specific needs, and decision authority.
+These carry the highest weight because they reflect what the lead actually said out loud rather than what their behavior implies.
+Implicit signals are behavioral: email open rates, reply speed, page visits, proposal view time, and days since the last interaction.
 These carry lower individual weight but accumulate quickly.
-A lead who opens an email, clicks through to the pricing page, and replies within an hour is generating three implicit signals in a short window.
-Decay signals matter equally.
-A lead who has not opened any email in 30 days and has not replied in three weeks gets a decaying score that eventually drops below the threshold for active follow-up.
+A lead who opens an email, clicks through to the pricing page, and replies within an hour is generating three implicit signals in a short window, and together they often outweigh a single stated fact.

 How to implement automated lead scoring without a data team

-The simplest implementation is a CRM with native lead scoring features, HubSpot, Salesforce, or Pipedrive, connected to a set of trigger rules you define.
-Budget range answered above threshold adds 25 points.
-Pricing page visit adds 10 points.
-Email reply within 24 hours adds 15 points.
+The simplest implementation is a CRM with native lead scoring features, such as HubSpot, Salesforce, or Pipedrive, connected to a set of trigger rules you define.
+A budget range answered above your threshold adds 25 points.
+A pricing page visit adds 10 points.
+An email reply within 24 hours adds 15 points.
 No activity for 14 days subtracts 10 points per week.
-This is not AI scoring but it is automated.
-It runs without anyone reviewing it and surfaces the leads with the highest accumulated points at any given time.
-For a business with under 50 deals per month, this level of automation is often enough to improve pipeline prioritisation significantly.
-For AI-powered scoring calibrated to your actual conversion history, see AI lead scoring.
+This is not AI scoring, but it is fully automated.
+It runs without anyone reviewing it and surfaces the leads with the highest accumulated points at any given moment.

 Frequently asked questions